s-k-y-h-i-g-h/Prototype/Best practices/Self Esteem.md

-- Looking in the mirror increases self-esteem
+- Looking in the mirror and saying nice things to yourself increases self-esteem